Legal Information Technology: Data Analysis & Coding for Access to Justice

 (4) Artificial Intelligence (Module 4: Using generative AI to advance access to justice)

 Method of Evaluation: The course will be evaluated in two parts.
-The first, worth 50% of the student’s grade is based on participation.
+The first, worth 50% of the student’s grade, is based on participation.
 That includes completion of 4 small coding projects (27%), attendance and active participation in course discussions (either in synchronous sessions or on the course e-Class)(10%), feedback provided to colleagues on their draft projects (10%), and completion of course evaluations (3%).
 To facilitate evaluation of participation, at the conclusion of the course, students will submit a brief self-evaluation describing how they participated in the course.
-The second, worth 50% of the student’s grade is a larger final project, which can be completed individually or in groups.
-For this final project, students will be required to present a work in progress version of their project to the class (10%), and then submit the final project (40%).
+The second, worth 50% of the student’s grade, is a larger final project, which can be completed individually or in groups.
+For this final project, students will be required to submit drafts for feedback from the course instructor, present a work in progress version of their project to the class (10%), and submit the final project (40%).